ESPRESSO: Status

-A major instrument intervention is scheduled between May 1 and May 16, 2022, and the instrument will be out of operations between May 1 until around May 23.
+A major instrument intervention was scheduled between May 1 and May 16, 2022, and the instrument will be out of operations between May 1 until around May 23.
 After the intervention, an improvement in the overall instrument performance, and in the radial velocity stability, particularly in the blue detector, is expected.

 As a result of the instrument intervention the blue cryostat stability has dramatically improved.
 However, because of a change of the cross dispersion and dispersion direction positions (in both the x and y direction) from the red and blue cryostat detectors induced by the instrument intervention, combining data from different pixels to produce a focused image has become problematic in the MR4x2 mode and the new HR4x2 mode.
 This problem should be fixed in the new pipeline version, i.e. in an upcoming software update.

 Scientific objectives

 The main scientific objectives for ESPRESSO are: